Charles Webster Leadbeater: How Theosophy Came to Me

-"She (Blavatky) was talking brilliantly to those who were present, and rolling one of her eternal cigarettes, when suddenly her right hand was jerked out towards the fire in a very peculiar fashion, and lay palm upwards.
+"She (Blavatsky) was talking brilliantly to those who were present, and rolling one of her eternal cigarettes, when suddenly her right hand was jerked out towards the fire in a very peculiar fashion, and lay palm upwards.
 She looked down at it in surprise, as I did myself, for I was standing close to her, leaning with an elbow on the mantel-piece: and several of us saw quite clearly a sort of whitish mist form in the palm of her hand and then condense into a piece of folded paper, which she at once handed to me, saying: 'There is your answer'."

 It was a very short note, and read it as follows:

 "Since your intuition led you in the right direction and made you understand that it was my desire you should go to Adyar immediately, I may say more.
 The sooner you go the better.
 Do not lose one day more than you can help.
 Sail on the 5th if possible.
 Join Upasika (Note: "Upasika is a name often used for H.P.B. in the Letters; the word is from Buddhism, where it denotes a Lay Disciple.") at Alexandria.
 Let no one know that you are going, and may the blessing of our Lord and my poor blessing shield you from every evil in your new life.
 Greeting to you, my new chela.

 −K.H."
-(Note: With this note mahatma ordered to Leadbeater to leave England immediately, since it was his desire, and to join Blavatsky in Alexandria.
+(Note: With this note the mahatma ordered Leadbeater to leave England immediately, since it was his desire, and to join Blavatsky in Alexandria.
 "This he did, precipitously resigning his priesthood, putting his affairs in order, and sailing for India on November 5.")

-In section A Message the author tells how Blavatsky received in the going train car from the mahatma Kuthumi a note, which had several words intended for him: "Tell Leadbeater that I am satisfied with his zeal and devotion."
+In the section A Message the author tells how Blavatsky received in the moving train carriage from the mahatma Kuthumi a note, which had several words intended for him: "Tell Leadbeater that I am satisfied with his zeal and devotion."

-Leadbeater claims that in early days of the Theosophical Society commissions and orders from the mahatmas were common, and members lived at a "level of splendid enthusiasm which those who have joined since Madame Blavatsky's death can hardly imagine."
+Leadbeater claims that in the early days of the Theosophical Society commissions and orders from the mahatmas were common, and members lived at a "level of splendid enthusiasm which those who have joined since Madame Blavatsky's death can hardly imagine."